fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmRoleDefinition.md

 ## PARAMETERS

 ### -InputFile
-File name containing a single json role definition to be updated.
+Specifies the file name containing a single JSON role definition to be updated.
 Only include the properties that are to be updated in the JSON.
-Id property is Required.
+The *Id* parameter is required.

 ```yaml
 Type: String